matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

     raise RegistrationFailed

 def _transformation_from_correspondences(correspondences):
+    # Use a Procrustes analysis to compute a matrix M from correspondences.
     # Omitted for brevity.
-See repository for full version.
+See reg.py in the repository for the full version.

 def register_pair(stars1, stars2):
     return _transformation_from_correspondences(